Diet in type 1 diabetes

 Can I fast or do intermittent fasting?

-Intermittent fasting is possible in the presence of type 1 diabetes, with adequate insulin adjustments and careful monitoring of blood glucose [11].
-It is contraindicated in children, adolescents, pregnant women or people with history of eating disorders.
-During fasting period, basal rate requires temporary reduction to prevent hypoglycemia, and the correction threshold for hyperglycemia increases slightly.
-Main risk is hypoglycemia at three hours after a meal, because insulin sensitivity is temporarily increased.
+Intermittent fasting is possible in the presence of type 1 diabetes, with adequate insulin dose adjustments and careful monitoring of blood glucose [11].
+It is contraindicated in children, adolescents, pregnant women or people with a history of eating disorders.
+During the fasting period, the basal rate requires a temporary reduction to prevent hypoglycemia, and the correction threshold for hyperglycemia increases slightly.
+The main risk is hypoglycemia at three hours after a meal, because insulin sensitivity is temporarily increased.

 Approved and safe non-caloric sweeteners include stevia (natural, without aftertaste), erythritol (sugar alcohol with minimal absorption, doesn't cause gastric discomfort in normal doses), sucralose (thermally stable for baking), aspartame (except in phenylketonuria) and acesulfame-K (often included in combinations) [4].
-Sucrose and large sugar alcohols (maltitol, sorbitol) have at least half the calories of sugar and can raise blood glucose, requiring partial inclusion in carbohydrate calculation.
-Acceptable daily intake (ADI) of such sweeteners is very hard to exceed normally.
+Sucrose and caloric sugar alcohols (maltitol, sorbitol) have at least half the calories of sugar and can raise blood glucose, requiring partial inclusion in carbohydrate calculation.
+The acceptable daily intake of such sweeteners is very hard to exceed under normal conditions.

-For cooking and baking, erythritol-stevia or sucralose combinations offer texture and volume closest to sugar.
+For cooking and baking, erythritol-stevia or sucralose combinations offer the texture and volume closest to sugar.
 In this case, baked goods become slightly denser and dry faster.
-Taste may require gradual adaptation.
-Start with partial replacement and gradually increase sweetener proportion.
+The slightly different taste of these products may require a period of adaptation.
+Start with partial replacement and gradually increase the sweetener proportion.
 Some sweeteners can cause bloating or diarrhea.
-Studies suggest possible effects on the microbiome, but with very high chronic consumption [4].
-An alternative could be general reduction of sweet preference through gradual exposure to pleasant and less sweet foods.
+Studies suggest possible effects on the microbiome, but this generally appears only with very high chronic consumption [4].
+An alternative could be a general reduction of the preference for sweet through gradual exposure to pleasant and less sweet foods.

 1. Tascini G, Berioli MG, Cerquiglini L, et al. Carbohydrate Counting in Children and Adolescents with Type 1 Diabetes.
 Nutrients.
 2018;10(1):109.
 PubMed